 How Much Homemade Dog Food to Feed My Dog?

-Before you spend too much time researching how much homemade dog food to feed my dog, you need to understand that the only person that can give you an accurate answer to this question is someone that is trained in canine nutrition.
-In order to give you the correct answer to this question, the expert will need to evaluate your dog and look at his medical history.
+Note: Before you spend time figuring out how much homemade dog food to feed my dog, understand that the only person that can give you an accurate answer to this question is someone that is trained in canine nutrition – a veterinarian or a canine nutritionist.
+And even then, an expert may not be able to give you an exact answer; together, you will have to find recipes and exact serving sizes to meet individual dog's specific needs.

 - activity level